Jzar/school/4HC3/lecture.md

 ![image-20200917143909157](images/lecture/image-20200917143909157.png)

-- Wireframes accurately represent interface page layout and organization of content
+- Wireframes accurately represent interface page layout and organisation of content
   - But lack colour, typography, images and graphics
   - i.e. ***blueprints***
-- Increased *precision* over sketeches and use of software makes wireframes less accessible than sketches
+- Increased *precision* over sketches and use of software makes wireframes less accessible than sketches
 - More time consuming to create than sketches, but relatively ***higher fidelity***

 **Wireframe** = structure + functions + content